 Space is tight for the driver, too.
 The steering wheel only adjusts for height, not reach, which can make finding a good driving position difficult.
 Rear visibility is limited, although you do get a reversing camera.
 However, there’s no full-size spare wheel.

 Reliability and Safety

-Nissan and its dealers ranked higher than Peugeot in our Driver Power 2013 survey.
-The brand has a strong reliability record and the 370Z’s V6 engine is well proven.
+The brand also has a decent reliability record, and the 370Z’s V6 engine is well proven.
 Safety kit includes a standard pop-up bonnet, which deploys in the event of an accident to reduce injury to pedestrians.
-The Nissan also comes with six airbags and active headrests.
-And, like other models in the company’s range, it has three years or 60,000 miles of manufacturer warranty cover.
+The Nissan also comes with six airbags and active headrests - though it lacks some of the latest safety kit, like autonomous emergency braking.
+Like other models in Nissan's company’s range, the 370Z has three years or 60,000 miles of manufacturer warranty cover.